raul23/ebook-classifier-training/README.rst

   Those words constitute good predictive features.
 - *Computer science* is a category that has lots of very good predictive features (e.g. programming and algorithm).
 No wonder that the
   ``RidgeClassifier`` was able to correctly classify all ebooks from this category.
-- When you see the word 'energy' among books from the three categories, you are almost sure that they will be about *physics*.
+- When you see the word 'energy' among ebooks from the three categories, you are almost sure that they will be about *physics*.
 - *Algorithm* appears twice as good features, in the singular and plural forms.
 Need to do something about keeping only one form of a word (TODO).